Extreme Rules (2013): Storylines

 A day after WrestleMania 29 on Raw, John Cena, who defeated The Rock for the WWE Championship, would issue a challenge to anybody to face him for the title after news broke out that Rock would undergo surgery.
 Mark Henry would come forward and face him in a match for a shot at the title later in the night, but he would lose via count-out.
 Henry would assault Cena afterward until Ryback seemingly came to save Cena, but Ryback would attack Cena and hold the title up high.
 A week later, Ryback explained that he was living in Cena's shadow and Cena never helped him against The Shield.
 Ryback would watch The Shield attack Cena from the ramp.
-Prior to the April 22 edition of Raw, it was announced that Cena would defend the WWE Championship against Ryback.
+Prior to the April 22 episode of Raw, it was announced that Cena would defend the WWE Championship against Ryback.
 Later that night, Ryback would confront Mick Foley about his decision to attack Cena.
 Cena would come and save Foley, but The Shield would come out to attack the two men.
 Cena retreated up to the ramp to see Ryback get assaulted by The Shield, but he would assault all three members with a chair, forcing The Shield to retreat, and gave Ryback an Attitude Adjustment.
-On the May 6 edition of Raw, Ryback would make the title match a Last Man Standing Match.
+On the May 6 episode of Raw, Ryback would make the title match a Last Man Standing Match.
 Later that night, both John Cena and Ryback would drive away The Shield only for Ryback to attack Cena with a chair in retaliation.
 A week after on Raw, Ryback would attack Cena and his injured Achilles tendon with a chair following Cena being attacked by The Shield after a six-man elimination match that ended in a disqualification win for Cena.

-After Big Show speared all three members of The Shield at WrestleMania 29, Randy Orton tagged himself and that gave The Shield the victory.
+After Big Show speared all three members of The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) at WrestleMania 29, Randy Orton tagged himself and that gave The Shield the victory.
 Afterwards, Big Show knocked out both Orton and Sheamus.
-Both Orton and Sheamus would get their revenge on Big Show by defeating him twice in handicap matches on the April 12 edition of SmackDown and the April 15 edition of Raw, but Big Show would team up with Mark Henry to defeat Sheamus and Orton on the April 19 edition of SmackDown.
-On the May 3 edition of SmackDown, Orton defeated Damien Sandow in a singles match only afterwards for Big Show to interfere and Sandow attacked Orton post-match.
+Both Orton and Sheamus would get their revenge on Big Show by defeating him twice in handicap matches on the April 12 episode of SmackDown and the April 15 episode of Raw, but Big Show would team up with Mark Henry to defeat Sheamus and Orton on the April 19 episode of SmackDown.
+On the May 3 episode of SmackDown, Orton defeated Damien Sandow in a singles match only afterwards for Big Show to interfere and Sandow attacked Orton post-match.
 After defeating Sandow in a second straight singles match three days later on Raw, Big Show knocked out Orton as Orton was about to head to the locker room.
-Prior to the May 10 edition of SmackDown, it was announced that Orton and Big Show would fight in an Extreme Rules match on the pay-per-view.
+Prior to the May 10 episode of SmackDown, it was announced that Orton and Big Show would fight in an Extreme Rules match on the pay-per-view.